Almost all 9-regular graphs have a modulo-5 orientation: The Second Moment Method

-Let us now turn our attention to estimating $\E[Y(Y-1)]$.
+To verify Lemma~\ref{lemma:second}, we now turn our attention to estimating $\E[Y(Y-1)]$.
 Given two orientations of the same graph, two vertices $v$ and $w$ can be related in one of three ways: \begin{enumerate}[(i)] \item $v$ and $w$ are in-vertices in both orientations; \item $v$ and $w$ are out-vertices in both orientations; \item One of $v$ or $w$ is an in-vertex in one orientation and the other is an out-vertex in the other orientation. \end{enumerate}

 Observe that if exactly $k$ vertices are in-vertices in both orientations, since there are in total $n/2$ in-vertices in the first orientation, $n/2-k$ vertices are in-vertices in the first orientation and out-vertices in the second orientation.
 Since there are $n/2 - k$ vertices which are out-vertices in the second orientation but not in the first and there are $n/2$ total out-vertices in the second orientation, $k$ vertices are out-vertices in both orientations.
 The remaining $n/2 -k$ vertices are out-vertices in the second orientation and in-vertices in the second.